-By default, you will see all available challenges on the lobby screen, but you can use the filters on the left to select a region, or sort by start date and number of entries.
+By default, you will see all available contests on the lobby screen, but you can use the Select League dropdown to narrow your results.

-When you find a challenge you like, simply click the Join button.
-From the lobby screen you can also see the most recent completely challenges, as well as challenges that are currently in progress.
+When you find a contest you like, simply click the Join button.
+When filtering by League, you can also see contests and results from previous weeks.

-Once you've joined a challenge, it's time to set your roster.
-Using the Team and Position filters, as well as the sortable table headers, you can reorganize the list of available players to find the best fit for your team.
-Clicking on a player's name or photo will display additional statistics to help you make the best choice, including scoring history and detailed matchup information.
+Once you've joined a contest, it's time to pick your players.
+Using the Sort by Team and and Sort by Position options, as well as the sortable Salary header, you can reorganize the list of available players to find the best fit for your team.
+Clicking on a View Profile link will display additional statistics to help you make the best choice.

-You can view the live streams of all available matches on our Live page, where you can also keep tabs on the challenges you've entered, review your roster selections, see your latest score and position on the leaderboard, and share your success via chat and social.Play Now
+You can view the live streams of all available matches on our Live page.
+Soon you'll also be able to keep tabs on the contests you've entered, review your roster selections, see your latest score and position on the leaderboard, and share your success via chat and social.Play Now

 PICK FIVE – It's as straightforward as it sounds.
 In this format, you pick 1 player from each of the 5 positions within the game (Top, Mid, Jungle, Support, and ADC).
 You’re required to stay under the salary cap and can select players from any team in the league.
 Want to pick everyone from the same team?
 Go for it – just stay under the cap.
 Once your roster is selected, it's time to choose a captain.
 In this format, the captain's score is doubled, so choose wisely because this is often the difference between winning and losing.